kdeguchi/compiz-reloaded-ports/README.md

 Compiz Reloaded (https://gitlab.com/compiz) is supported for compiz-0.8.x series.

-I have created ports for Compiz Reloaded.
+I have created FreeBSD ports for Compiz Reloaded.